Can the Low Redshift Lyman Alpha Forest Constrain AGN Feedback Models?: Quantifying the Impact of Feedback on IGM Statistics

 To further explore this, in Fig.~\ref{fig.bN_igm_forward}, we compare the $b-$\nhi~distribution from Illustris and IllustrisTNG with the observations in the $0.06 < z < 0.16$ bin that we fit using the same automated VPfit code.
 The data appears to agree reasonably well with both simulations in terms of \nhi, but observations show an excess of lines with higher $b$ values.
 To further investigate this discrepancy, we plot the normalized marginalized histograms of $b$ and \nhi~in Fig.~\ref{fig.bN_igm_separate}.
 It can be seen that both simulations fail to match the $b$ distribution, with peaks at $b \approx 20$ km s$^{-1}$ for Illustris and IllustrisTNG, while the peak in the data appears at $b\approx 30$ km s$^{-1}$.
 Previous studies \citep[][]{Viel17,Gaikwad17b, Nasir17} have also noted this discrepancy in $b$ values, which has been argued to indicate a hotter IGM or some effect of feedback or other possible sources of additional heating such as from dark photon dark matter \citep[see][]{Bolton22}.
 However, even in the case of extreme feedback in Illustris, the discrepancy remains.
-It seems that Illustris even gives a slightly smaller peak in $b$ than IllustrisTNG, although the difference is not significant.
-On the other hand, by construction given the ${\rm dN/dz}$ matching, both simulations give almost identical \nhi~distributions in the $12 < {\rm log N_{HI}} <14.5$ range.
+It seems that Illustris even gives a slightly smaller peak in $b$ than IllustrisTNG, although the difference is not significant.\footnote{ We also note that the $b$-distribution in both simulations is almost identical even if we use the same $\Gamma_{\rm HI}$ in both.
+However, see \citet{Mallik23b} for the effect of feedback and $\Gamma_{\rm HI}$ on $b$-distribution of aligned absorbers.} However, it does not definitively mean that feedback can not affect the $b$ distribution and it might be that feedback models implemented in both Illustris and IllustrisTNG simulations are lacking some ingredients to reproduce the observed $b$ distribution.
+On the other hand, by construction given the ${\rm dN/dz}$ matching, both simulations give almost identical \nhi~distributions in the $12 < {\rm log N_{HI}} \,\, ({\rm cm}^{-2})<14.5$ range.
 There is a mild disagreement around two bins centered at log \nhi~$\approx 12.7$ and $13.3$ where both simulations overproduce the number of \lya~lines.
 At higher column densities (log \nhi~$>15$) simulations under-produce \lya~lines.